Ric17101/TodoOfflineApp/README.md

 # todo_offline_app

-A flutter app that can be used to manage your tasks or todos offline
+A flutter app that can be used to manage your tasks or todos offline, using async_redux and persistent

 ## Getting Started